mixxxdj/manual/source/chapters/user_interface.rst

 **Intro Start/End Markers**
  The analyzer places the intro start point at the first sound of a track and you can decide where to place the intro end point.
- Left-clicking on the marker when it is set will jump to the marker and when it is not set, will set the marker to the current play position.
+ Left-clicking on the marker when it is set jumps to the marker.
+When it is not set, clicking sets the marker to the current play position.
- Right-clicking on the marker when it is set, clears the marker.
+ Right-clicking on the marker when it is set clears the marker.

 **Outro Start/End Markers**
 The analyzer places the outro end point at the last sound of a track and you can decide where to place the outro start point.
- Left-clicking on the marker when it is set will jump to the marker and when it is not set, will set the marker to the current play position.
+ Left-clicking on the marker when it is set jumps to the marker.
+When it is not set, clicking sets the marker to the current play position.
- Right-clicking on the marker when it is set, clears the marker.
+ Right-clicking on the marker when it is set clears the marker.

-.. note:: If :term:`quantization` is enabled, right-clicking on any of the markers snaps to the nearest beat.
+.. note:: If :term:`quantization` is enabled, left-clicking on any of the markers snaps to the nearest beat.

 .. _interface-transport: